Deliver “Delight and Passion” to people

 In college, Kishida majored in architecture.
 Although he was absorbed in working on it, he says that he suddenly realized something.

-Kishida: "One day, I thought deeply about architecture and realized that rather than just building something, I wanted to concept design the culture and sociality that would be created after it was built, and the people who would spend time there.
-In terms of the kanji for 'architecture,' I was more interested in the kanji for 'construct' (to build) than the kanji for 'build.'"
+Kishida: "When I was thinking deeply about 'architecture,' I realized that I wasn't so much interested in building structures, but rather in concept design the culture and social aspects that are built after they are constructed, and the people who live in them.
+In terms of the kanji for 'architecture,' I was more interested in 'building' than 'constructing'."

 My interest in building culture was evident in my university extracurricular activities.
 As part of his extracurricular activities, Kishida frequently visited farming villages about 25 kilometers away from the city where his university was located, and stayed at the homes of local grandfathers and grandmothers.
 What was there was the desire to liven up the area.